Business Management and Entrepreneurship BA (Hons) (Single Honours)

 To provide a programme of study, which offers students a challenging and engaging grounding in entrepreneurial thought and action and in so doing seeks to stimulate a critical awareness of the factors associated with the changing focus of contemporary management practice.

-To provide students with a flexible, engaging pathway that allows a basis from which to identify, develop, scrutinise and challenge a comprehensive range of models, frameworks and theories, and to apply them to authentic situations in a range of working environments.
+To provide students with a flexible, engaging pathway that creates a basis from which to identify, develop, scrutinise and challenge a comprehensive range of models, frameworks and theories, and to apply them to authentic situations in a range of working environments.

 To provide an appropriate base for access to further study or professional qualifications by encouraging the knowledge, skills and attitudes to become life-long learners who recognise the need to engage in Continuous Personal and Professional Development.